1. Course Introduction

 In the earlier lessons we explored how we can break up the 4 beats of a bar, placing accents on the weak beats, and introducing dissonance in our chord voicings to make them sound ‘greasy’ and ‘nasty’.

-Funk in a New Orleans context is something that has been going on here for 100 years.
+New Orleans Funk Piano is something that has been going on here for 100 years.
 In the accepted meaning of the word we are going to look at music that came out of New Orleans in the 1960s and 1970s.

 The piano players that are associated with that generation and that era are Huey ‘Piano’ Smith, Allen Toussaint, Mac Rebennack, and to a degree James Booker.